CarolFogel-Bootcamp/Heroku_Stores/README.md

 ## Machine Learning Final Group Project

-We analyzed the impact that dollar stores are having on food deserts.
+This Final Group Project analyzes the impact that dollar stores are having on food deserts.

 Skills Used:
 * Machine Learning